mixxxdj/website/README.md

 pelican.exe --relative-urls
 ```

-It is also possible to run as an http server updating the contents as you modify it.
+For interactive development, run it as an http server and will update the contents as you modify it.
 ```
 pelican --listen --autoreload
 ```